GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-62/index.md

 Traditionally, one font contained only a single instance of a font family, for example one weight or one stretch.
-If you wanted regular, bold and italic, you’d need to include three separate fonts, increasing the weight of your page.
+If you wanted regular, bold and italic, you'd need to include three separate fonts, increasing the weight of your page.

 An OpenType variable font is the equivalent of multiple individual fonts that can be compactly packaged within a single font file.
 By adjusting the